Article Summary: Historic Sites In Vermont

 1. Marsh-Billings-Rockefeller National Historical Park

-As the #1 Historic Site In Vermont, we have selected the Marsh-Billings-Rockefeller National Historical Park.
+As our #1 Historic Site In Vermont, More Than Just Parks has selected a place which honors one of the first environmental leaders.
+It’s the Marsh-Billings-Rockefeller National Historical Park.

 Marsh charted the rise and fall of great civilizations such as the Roman Empire.
 He saw a connection between how these civilizations managed their natural resources and their long-term survival.